Thermal Imaging Cameras

 Automated Inspections

-AGVs equipped with radiometric thermal cameras patrol server farms or electrical substations.
-They autonomously detect overheating breakers, cables, or server racks before a failure occurs, logging the exact temperature delta.
+AGVs with radiometric thermal cameras roam server farms or electrical substations, spotting overheated breakers, cables, or racks before trouble hits—logging the exact temp spikes.

 Safety & Human Detection